 We are closely monitoring the legislation and making preparations, not only at VP Capital but also with our investment partners.

 Our goal is to invest at least 5% of our assets in innovation.
 In 2021, we invested 19% more in innovation than in 2020.
 We will further refine this KPI in upcoming year.
 After all, innovation, impact and donations are often interwoven.

 Innovations are defined as companies or funds working on (yet to be developed) technology or ideas.
 Usually, they are still in the start-up phase and the (underlying) companies still have negative ebitda.
 In innovations, we often see the seeds of tomorrow's business and solutions.
 Examples of innovations that we are directly investing in today are: Accyss, Vibers en Aquaporin.
 Examples of innovations we indirectly invest in are: Mosameat, Zipline, Protix en Northvolt.

 Our Sustainable Progress measured

 At VP Capital, we want to contribute to sustainable progress.
 We screen our entire investment portfolio on the metrics above.
-Read more about this from June 2021 in our Progress Report via the button below.
+Read more about this in our Progress Report via the button below.